suporterfid/pdf-knowledge-kit/DEPLOYMENT.md

    docker compose up --build
    ```
    - `db` exposes Postgres on port 5432 with health checks to block the backend until ready.【F:docker-compose.yml†L2-L29】
-   - `app` rebuilds from the `Dockerfile` and mounts the repository for live reload with debugpy listening on port 5678.【F:docker-compose.yml†L31-L64】
+   - `api` rebuilds from the `Dockerfile` and mounts the repository for live reload with debugpy listening on port 5678.【F:docker-compose.yml†L31-L64】
    - `frontend` runs `npm run dev` with polling watchers and exposes Vite on port 5173.【F:docker-compose.yml†L66-L85】
 3. Access the services:
    - Backend API: http://localhost:8000